Given the anxious times we live in, we need all the help we can get.

 Let’s consider the primary principle of each of these two disciplines:

-- Common Sense Home Design Principle – Clear your clutter because you can’t find a damn thing.
+- Common Sense Home Design Principle – Clean up your clutter because you can’t find a damn thing.
+Need help with this?

 - Basic Feng Shui Principle – Incomplete projects, broken and/or useless items, dirt, dust, etc., all create stagnant Chi and produce an energy drain on your spirits.

 - Common Sense Home Design Principle – Clean for obvious reasons.
-Undone chores and unfinished projects inevitably lead back to the first rule of clutter-clearing, in a maddeningly circular way.
+Undone chores and unfinished projects inevitably lead back to the first rule of clutter-clearing (i.e. you can’t find a damn thing), in a maddeningly circular way.